logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

   associated with at least one attended contact during the reporting period
 * The Service Contacts column reports all the contacts associated with the active episodes, except those contacts that are identified as 'no show'
-* The 'Active Clients' column counts all the people who had at least one active episode

 .. _category-a3: